 Why use partner reading?

-- It provides a model of fluent reading and helps students learn decoding skills by offering positive feedback.
+• Reading with a partner provides a model of fluent reading and helps students practice reading with expression.

-- It provides direct opportunities for a teacher to circulate in the class, observe students, and offer individual remediation.
+• Partner Reading provides direct opportunities for a teacher to circulate in the class, listen to students read, and offer individualized instruction.

 How to use partner reading

-- Model the procedure to ensure that students understand how to use the strategy.
+Model the procedure to ensure that students understand the routines.

-PAL or "pair" reading (a method based on Lynn and Douglas Fuchs' Peer Assisted Learning Strategies) helps promote speed, accuracy, and proper expression in reading as well as practice comprehension skills to improve students' understanding of what they read.
-See the lesson plan.
+PAL or “pair” reading (a method based on Lynn and Douglas Fuchs’ Peer Assisted Learning Strategies) helps promote speed, accuracy, and proper expression in reading as well as practice comprehension skills to improve students’ understanding of what they read.
+(From the Balanced Literacy Diet: Putting Research into Practice in the Classroom)

 Collect resources